albaos91/alba-HW1-Code-Refractor/README.md

 11. I opened the html on the default browser and Voila!
 It worked.

-12. I alos added notes along the html code and css styles to differentiate the sections.
+12. I also added notes along the html code and css styles to differentiate the sections.